Blueberry Protein Muffins – the Perfect Protein Muffin Recipe!

 Step 4: Enjoy right away or freeze for later

-I will do the same thing with my Healthy Pumpkin Bread and my Baked Blueberry Oatmeal.
+I will do the same thing with my Healthy Pumpkin Bread, Healthy Lemon Blueberry Loaf and my Make-Ahead Ham & Veggie Baked Egg Cups.
 I’ll bake and cool, then cut into individual slices.
 Then, wrap in press-and-seal wrap, and freeze.
 The perfect morning treat or afternoon snack!

 Wondering how to meal prep breakfast?